 Amazon collaborates with the largest 3PL and courier service providers in the USA to deliver more parcels at the right time.

-But the company’s business processes were not always like that.
+However, the company’s business processes were not always like that.
 It’s hard to believe, yet when Amazon was starting to grow, it used to deliver orders from week to month.
-To send a book to a customer, they formed a request for a distributor, waited for the goods arrival, and stored an item in the basement.
+To send a book to a customer, they formed a request for a distributor, waited for the goods’ arrival, and stored an item in the basement.

 The company has been struggling with an expensive and slow delivery all the way, optimizing routes for years.
 And, as a result, Amazon has headed the worldwide market.